Udayraj123/DBMSLab-CS345/A4 - Time tables/Readme.md

 CH doesn't get converted to CSV (tried multiple sources), even Line by line copy is failing.
 CSE got converted by another one, but had 4-6 spaces instead of tab, replacing that helped partially
 ME seems the most inconsitent one,  multi pages, room no not in separate column, '-' instead of spaces at some places and also repeat entries of same slot-location-course
-** A Conflict/Typo found in ME - In 12-1 slots at 1203, ME 654 and ME 554 both place, taking ME 554
+"Ignored the “(other than Tuesday 8-8:55) [Institute]”, ""except Monday 5-5:55"" filters" ** A Conflict/Typo found in ME - In 12-1 slots at 1203, ME 654 and ME 554 both place, taking ME 554
 "** Incompatibility: DD doesn’t have a pattern of classes PER WEEK, Solution?
 Psble, but Nope - M1: add week numbers column in course.
-Which should have ‘ALL’ or a comma separated ordered list of week numbers as its value
+Which should have ‘ALL’ or a comma separated ordered list of week numbers as its value.
 As the Queries in Asgn 2 also get conflicted because of this, I’ll first run my code without DD"
-"Ignored the “(other than Tuesday
-8-8:55) [Institute]”, ""except Monday 5-5:55"" filters"

 #Now I have processed csvs - Mon Tue Wed Thur Fri and Slotbased
 Steps to follow -
-1. Write a py script that checks for slot-consistencies accross the weekday-based files, Separate inconsitent ones to highlight, put others in Slotbased.
+Done = 1.
+Write a py script that checks for slot-consistencies accross the weekday-based files, Separate inconsitent ones to highlight, put others in Slotbased.
+Found 99 MultiSlot Courses- in txt file in this directory There exist 27 multiroom courses as well.
+SelfNote:
+	Typo found during scripting - ME321 instead of ME321M, was showing 1 class perweek, corrected Also found interesting data - CE 402 has exactly one class per week.

-2. Another script that generates the sql statements for relations (some more processing may be required) (for entries, we can use mysql workbench's import)
+Done = 2.
+Another script that generates the sql statements for entries &  for relations as well(some more processing may be required)
+SelfNote: Another issue found :
+	Slotbased.csv had 29 duplicates!
+Of these -
+	17(only some were duplicates) Electives from Institute were added (with added room numbers).
+		CL dept had put core names in room numbers (eg CL639, overridden now) 3 Typos detected and corrected (different rooms)- (elective) "BT632	C	4210" instead of "BT632	C	xxxx" in Slotbased "BT604	I	4210" instead of "BT604	B	4210"
+		"BT629	K	4207" instead of "BT629	K	4210"
+	12 common courses found in MA - had one entry each for BTech and MSc (with same rooms) 1 Actual Conflict for CS526 - CSE.pdf says 2204, while Institute says L4, >> taking Institute one

+	Significance of these 7 duplicates-
+		CE552	C	4G3
+		CE616	C	4001
+		EE657	E1	L1
+		EE664	C	3202
+		EE671	C	2102
+		PH443	C	4G4
+		PH446	E1	4005
+	 Above are exactly the Intersection of Elective courses in Insitute.pdf and those mentioned by depts (EE,CE and PH) in their own timetable.
+Hence these need to be removed from one of the places, prefererring Institute one as it's easier (added count checks too).
+	 CSE has mentioned too, but they have only one intersection CS526 which was removed from dept csv coz of venue conflict.

+	 CH643 had "same venue as" CH438 - 4005 : manually added

 3. Source the sqls into DB, check for constraint errors for clean(which u thought) ones, then separately add inconsitents.
 4. Can you generate any useful visuals?